 A very famous representative of this concept is the knowledge graph of Google.
 Data lakes without a semantic layer will simply turn into data swamps because over time it becomes extremely difficult to analyze all the data we have and might generate.
 The semantic layer with its knowledge graphs will also allow us to create structures for the relationships in the graphs.

-Additionally, to the functionalities mentioned above, the MindSphere platform in combination with the MDP of LDF will offer analytical sandboxes, which are exploratory areas for data scientists where they can develop and test new hypothesis, combine and explore data, create prototypes and simply run experiments to get more insights and finally generate use or even business cases.
+Additionally, to the functionalities mentioned above, the MindSphere platform in combination with our MDP will offer analytical sandboxes, which are exploratory areas for data scientists where they can develop and test new hypothesis, combine and explore data, create prototypes and simply run experiments to get more insights and finally generate use or even business cases.

 Above the MDP we have the possibility to allocate the different internal, external and MindSphere partner applications to make the data accessible to the diverse users with their distinct interests and rights.

-Read my next blog Lean Digital Factory 4: Edge Computing and Mindsphere MDP – A True Dreamteam to find out more about the Industrial Edge layer we are integrating into our state-of-the-art manufacturing data architecture, and how it complements the Mindsphere MDP.
+Read my next blog Edge Computing and Mindsphere – A True Dreamteam to find out more about the Industrial Edge layer we are integrating into our state-of-the-art manufacturing data architecture, and how it complements Mindsphere.